 The Black Lives Matter movement has brought to the forefront Britain’s own colonial history, and how it has been presented to students in schools.
 Subjects from the humanities through to representation in STEM subjects are coming under fire as Eurocentric – marginalising and ignoring crucial figures, details and opportunities for a wider conversation with students from all Black, Asian, and minority ethnic (BAME) backgrounds.

-The school teacher workforce census (Department for Education - a ministerial department responsible for children’s services and education in England, 2020) presented 85.9 per cent of all teachers in state-funded schools in England as White British, with only 2.2 per cent of teachers being Black.
+The school teacher workforce census (DfE, 2020) presented 85.9 per cent of all teachers in state-funded schools in England as White British, with only 2.2 per cent of teachers being Black.
 Could this mean that they will be more inclined to maintain the cultural reproduction of White-British history for teaching and learning in schools and classrooms?
 This certainly raises questions around the idea of unconscious bias.
 As Elizabeth Charles argues, ‘being aware of our unconscious bias and acting on this also impacts not just teaching and the resources used, but more importantly research output, innovation, new theories or insights’ – knowledge is not a finite commodity (Charles, 2019).
 There is a growing focus on educators reflecting upon themselves in order to critically assess their own biases as well as bias within the curriculum.

 Lisa Akhtar, head of sociology at a secondary school, explained the inherent bias prevalent in the AQA sociology syllabus in a letter posted on Twitter.
 As racism is one of the key aspects covered in sociology, she felt that it was important to address this matter.
-Instigated by a statement presented by the English department at her school, who noted that AQA had made a commitment to ‘ensure that future specifications reforms will be reflective of BAME writers’ and that they will ‘offer opportunities for The recognition of individual differences in terms of race, ethnicity, gender, sexual orientation, socio-economic status, physical ability, religious beliefs and other differences and race to be explored’, it came as no surprise that Lisa and her colleagues felt it was crucial to bring this topic to the fore in other subjects.
+Instigated by a statement presented by the English department at her school, who noted that AQA had made a commitment to ‘ensure that future specifications reforms will be reflective of BAME writers’ and that they will ‘offer opportunities for diversity and race to be explored’, it came as no surprise that Lisa and her colleagues felt it was crucial to bring this topic to the fore in other subjects.
 The letter also notes that students had taken to social media platforms to discuss their thoughts about the lack of representation of BAME figures in school subjects, the teachers who taught them, and the content being provided.

 Many education unions have also taken to their platforms to push and recommend for a redesign of a curriculum, that for many, merely claims to be broad and balanced.
 The NEU (2020) have called on the government to make amendments.
 Of these changes, they have asked to: